PanelAlpha Documentation

 • SEO

-This article provides information about the general configuration options available in PanelAlpha.com.
-Starting the configuration of your PanelAlpha application at this point will provide the most basic data needed to initiate the system and enable you to fully and easily manage WordPress instances.
+This article provides comprehensive information about the general configuration options available in PanelAlpha.
+Configuring your PanelAlpha application through these settings will provide the essential data needed to initialize the system and enable full management of WordPress instances.

 # Client Area